Let's Hear It For Florence Pugh's Makeup At The Venice Film Festival

 Lips

 To finish off the look, Babsky applied Rosso Valentino Refillable Lipstick in 108A, Living Nude, which he says, added the perfect amount of "polish" to her look, without becoming a focal statement.
-Yes, it's $55, but if you're in the market for a new lipstick for fall...this one is very pretty, darling.
+Sadly, none of Valentino Beauty's products are available in Australia, though they are very pretty, darling.